matey-0/Reynard/librewolf.overrides/README.md

 #### 3.)
 Configure for your hardware
 * Comment out my active Framework 13 profile (around line 180) by adding /* before the section, and */ afterwards.
 * Scroll up and find the template that best matches the hardware specs you have.
-Modify preferences like `dom.ipc.processCount` & `layout.frame_rate` to match your physical hardware, and tune `mousewheel.default.delta_multiplier_y` to your preferred scrolling speed.
+Modify preferences like `dom.ipc.processCount` & `layout.frame_rate` to match your physical hardware, and tune `mousewheel.default.delta_multiplier_x/y/z` to your preferred scrolling speed.
 * Glance over all preferences, change any you find personally problematic or worth changing.

 #### 4.)
 Restart LibreWolf